• Posted Date: 10/01/2024

 Skip the Wait

 It’s no secret that NHS waiting times are long.
-Seeing a consultant sooner is crucial for a quicker diagnosis, especially for bowel condition like bowel cancers.
+Seeing a consultant sooner is crucial for a quicker diagnosis, especially for bowel conditions like bowel cancers.

 Freedom of Choice